mateuszmazewski/blocks-task/README.md

 Maven project and run it directly there.

 The project contains unit tests that can be run in order to check the solution.

+## Notes

+- Not all the logic was placed in Wall class in order to apply "composite" design pattern which allows better separation.
+- Block interface contains an additional method for the same reason as above.
+- No block from the blocks hierarchy can be contained inside itself or anywhere lower in its hierarchy, because it leads to the infinite recursion.